-Few ingredients and minimal work make this cake a delicious dessert for any occasion.
-You can make it more or less from scratch (with only store-bought components for an easier recipe).
-The combination of flavors is wonderful and it can be ready in a little over an hour.
+Few ingredients and minimal work make this dump cake the easiest dessert for so many occasions.
+You can make it more or less from scratch, with only store-bought components or with a quick homemade filling.
+The combination of flavors is wonderful and it can be ready in an hour.

 I was introduced to dump cakes a couple of years ago at a summer barbecue and I didn't make it for years.
-The idea of using boxed cakes (the ones found at the grocery stores) for some of us bakers is a strong no most of the time.
+The idea of using boxed cakes (the ones found at the grocery stores) for some of us bakers is a strong no-no most of the time.

-The word cake is loosely used in this title.
-It's not what you envision when you think of one, it's more of a cobbler in its appearance (don't know what is a cobbler?), but since it uses the boxed stuff it's a little bit of both.
+The word cake is loosely used in the title.
+It's not what you envision which is usually layers when you think of one.
+This is cobbler-like in its appearance (don't know what is a cobbler?), but since it uses the boxed cake it's a little bit of both.

-It's interesting that, if using canned filling, this is a 3 ingredients dessert.
+It's interesting that, if using canned filling, this is a 3-ingredient dessert.

-- Cake mix: there are different types of chocolate boxed cakes mixes, and any one you like works well.
+- Cake mix: there are different types of chocolate boxed cake mixes, and any other one you like works well.

 - Cherry filling: I make my own filling because I can't usually get the canned stuff.
-But if you use 2 cans this cake is a breeze; simply open the can and dump it.
+But if you use 2 cans of cherry pie filling this cake is a breeze; simply open the cans and dump them onto the baking dish.

-Three steps is all you need to make this dump cake.
+Three steps are all you need to make this dump cake.

 Cake mix layer

-The easiest way is to slice it into enough pieces to cover most of the cake mix.
+- Butter slices: cut the butter into thin slices to cover the cake mix.
 Or most of it, there will be spaces left without it.
 First, level the cake dry mix a bit (but don't mix it with the filling!) so the butter is easier to add.

 Frequently asked questions

-The butter melts and the juice in the fruit is released during baking and moisten the dry cake mix.
+The butter melts and the juices in the fruit are released during baking and moisten the dry cake mix.
 This bakes the floury mix in a cobbler-like way, not like the regular layer cakes we're used to.

 For the cherry layer: